vaib-dev/Courses/7-scrum-master-role/2-scrum-master.md

 The SM helps the Scrum Team perform at their highest level.
 They also protect the team from both internal and external distractions.
 SMs hold the Scrum Team accountable to their working agreements, Scrum values, and to the Scrum framework itself. (ref.
 [Ch.1](https://github.com/Vaibhavpratapsingh22/Courses/blob/sm-scrum/7-scrum-master-role/1-scrum.md))

+For many Scrum Masters, protecting means shielding the team from outside distractions and interferences.
+These distractions and interferences come in different forms but most of them are from other humans.
+Here are the most common ones:

+The “trespassers” have lost their voice of influence on a product or project.
+This may be a senior leader with a history of ownership on a product.
+As an organization grows, there is a need for them to relinquish control over their product but this is often a challenge for many senior leaders.
+They feel the need to strongly interject their opinions on the direction of a product vision or backlog.
+For the product owner, this leads to a lack of autonomy and a feeling of frustration.
+For the senior leader, this leads to intruding on product owner territory to get their ideas heard.

+The “uninvited guests” have lost their assignment to direct the team.
+This is typically a manager with direct reports on the team.
+Prior to agile, they would be the ones who would assign work to the team and would always know what the team was doing.
+Status reports often originate from the uninvited guests (who are now looking from the outside in).

+The “requestors” have lost their direct connection to team.
+This is typically a business person who in the past, had the ear of a developer and now must bypass the product owner.
+When something needs to be fixed or tweaked, a quick call to the developer and in just a few minutes the changes were made.
+This behavior often continues even after a team has assigned a product owner.

+Now let's have a look at the services which are offered by SM to the team and organziation:

 1.  **Service to the Product Owner**

     - Ensuring that goals, scope, and product domains are understood by everyone on the Scrum Team as well as possible